GeminiDRSoftware/MAROONXDR/doc/progmanuals/MAROONXDR_ProgManual/intro.rst

-The full environment setup (cloning the repository, running the ``devenv`` nox session, and configuring the calibration database) is covered in the Tutorial at :ref:`maroonx_setup`; treat that as the canonical walkthrough rather than repeating it here.
+The full environment setup (cloning the repository, running the ``devenv`` nox session, and configuring the calibration database) is covered in the *Setup and Installation* chapter of the Tutorial; treat that as the canonical walkthrough rather than repeating it here.
 Day-to-day development happens inside the ``mx_dev`` virtual environment that ``devenv`` creates at ``venv/``, and that same environment is what the nox sessions below assume is available.